CaptainDario/DaKanji/packages/dakanji_db_core/README.md

 ### Supported databases

-The main idea of this rewrite is to allow users to import their own yomitan json dictionaries.
+The main idea of this rewrite is to allow users to import their own dictionaries.
 Additionally, some other databases are included in DaKanji

 #### Yomitan json schema